MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Null Handling**

-`Option.ofNull` rather than `Option.ofObj` or `Option.ofNullable` is used consistently for .NET types — both reference and value types (incl.
-String originating from a .NET library) — for simplicity and uniformity.
-String values may be handled with the help of string, Option.ofNullEmpty or Option.NullEmptySpace.
+`Option.ofNull` rather than `Option.ofObj` or `Option.ofNullable` is used consistently for .NET types — both reference and value types (incl. strings originating from a .NET library) — for simplicity and uniformity.
+Strings may be handled with the help of `string`, `Option.ofNullEmpty` or `Option.NullEmptySpace`.

 **Reflection-Free Code**